Ramprasad-Group/polyga/background/polyga.md

 This is where most of the work occurs.
 Different nations have different migration patterns, acceptance of foreigners, mating rituals, etc...
 Again, just like in real life.

+If you want to understand better, you can feel free to read the code or the docs.